bwat47/joplin-copy-as-html/CODE_DOCUMENTATION.md

 2. **Additional Settings**: Extend the settings interfaces and validation functions
 3. **Custom Processing**: Add new token processors to the plain text renderer
 4. **Resource Types**: Extend resource handling beyond images
+5. **New Plugins**: Add support for additional markdown-it plugins using the shared plugin utilities

 ## Dependencies

 ### Runtime Dependencies
-- **@joplin/renderer**: Joplin's markdown rendering engine
-- **markdown-it**: Extensible markdown parser for plain text processing
+- **markdown-it**: Extensible markdown parser and renderer (replaces @joplin/renderer)
 - **markdown-it-mark**: Plugin for `==highlight==` syntax
 - **markdown-it-ins**: Plugin for `++insert++` syntax
+- **markdown-it-sub**: Plugin for subscript syntax
+- **markdown-it-sup**: Plugin for superscript syntax
+- **markdown-it-abbr**: Plugin for abbreviation syntax
+- **markdown-it-deflist**: Plugin for definition lists
+- **markdown-it-emoji**: Plugin for emoji syntax like `:smile:`
+- **markdown-it-footnote**: Plugin for footnote syntax
+- **markdown-it-multimd-table**: Plugin for advanced table features
+- **markdown-it-toc-done-right**: Plugin for table of contents
+- **markdown-it-task-lists**: Plugin for checkbox lists
 - **jsdom**: DOM manipulation for HTML fragment extraction
+- **string-width**: Accurate string width calculation for table formatting

 ### Development Dependencies
 - Standard Joplin plugin build tools and TypeScript compiler

 ---

-This documentation reflects the current implementation and can be updated as the plugin evolves.
-The modular architecture and comprehensive error handling make the plugin robust and maintainable for future development.
+This documentation reflects the current implementation and architectural decisions.
+The modular architecture, sophisticated plugin loading system, and comprehensive error handling make the plugin robust and maintainable for future development.
+The plugin loading utilities and resource management improvements represent significant technical contributions that could benefit the broader Joplin plugin ecosystem.